-2.2.3 STRs can scale up quickly, supporting one-off events across Europe and reducing accommodation prices

-The presence of STRs within the wider accommodation sector helps to respond to surges in demand from one-off events without a permanent increase in capacity.
+2.2.4 STRs can scale-up at pace, supporting one-off events across Europe The presence of STRs within the wider accommodation sector helps to support surges in demand from one-off events without a permanent increase in capacity.
 The wider geographical distribution of STRs and the flexibility in hosting provide extra capacity to respond to strong upticks in demand, as hosts can offer private rooms and temporarily unoccupied properties.

-Figure 13: STRs Have Provided Flexible and Temporary Accommodation for One-Off Events
+Figure 15: STRs Have Provided Flexible and Temporary Accommodation for One-Off Events

-STRs accommodated the increase in visitors associated with the Paris Olympic and Paralympic Games in 2024.
-The event led to a 90% surge in demand compared to the previous year, with a recent report estimating that 21% of this increased demand was absorbed by listings on Airbnb alone.
+STRs accommodated the increase in visitors associated with the Paris Olympic and Paralympic Games in 2024 The event led to a 90% surge in demand compared to the previous year, with a recent report estimating that 21% of this increased demand was absorbed by Airbnb alone.

-In the UK, a recent Airbnb report shows that STRs supported the COP26 in Glasgow in 2021 and the Eurovision Song Contest in Liverpool in 2023, with extra capacity provided by listings on Airbnb facilitating visits to these events and supporting lower accommodation prices.13
+In the UK, a recent Airbnb report shows that STRs supported the COP26 in Glasgow in 2021 and the Eurovision Song Contest in Liverpool in 2023, with extra capacity provided by Airbnb facilitating visits to these events and supporting lower accommodation prices.